alexyorke/branch-pad/README.md

 <img width="1327" alt="image" src="https://github.com/user-attachments/assets/06fff971-3655-4c57-bffe-04753a81c288" />

 It's also reactive--any changes to the parent causes all siblings to re-execute.
+Notebooks can be exported and are just Python scripts and a requirements.txt file.

 ## Features